jonas-elias/sql-to-json/README.md

 # sql-to-json

-## This is a mini project with a function of convert sql to json array with PHP-8.
+## This is a mini project with a function of convert sql to json array.

 <img src="https://i.postimg.cc/NjWPVWtv/print-sqltojson.png" alt="print-sqltojson" />